asizikov/asizikov.github.io/content/blog/2026-02-01-building-skills-how-to-write-a-good-agent-skill.md

 draft: false
 ---

 Let's talk about Agent Skills.

-Using them is fun, but how to chose or even better, write a good one?
+Using them is fun, but how to choose or even better, write a good one?
 Well, let's find out!
 In this post we'll build a simple Agent Skill from scratch, and along the way we'll learn some important rules of writing good Agent Skills.

 ### Understand the Purpose

 We'll start with the classics: "Hello World".
-I like the aestihetics of ASCII art, and want my Agent to greet me with a fancy "Hello World".
+I like the aesthetics of ASCII art, and want my Agent to greet me with a fancy "Hello World".
 How do I make it happen?

 We have multiple ways to alter the behavior of an AI agent.
 The simplest one is to prompt it with what we want.

 ![Prompting Hello World](/images/2026-02-skills/00-prompt.png)